ray-project/ray/doc/source/cluster/kubernetes.rst

 Overview
 --------
 You can leverage your Kubernetes cluster as a substrate for execution of distributed Ray programs.
-The :ref:`Ray Autoscaler<ray-cluster-overview>` spins up and deletes Kubernetes pods according to resource demands of the Ray workload - each Ray node runs in its own Kubernetes pod.
+The :ref:`Ray Autoscaler<ray-cluster-overview>` spins up and deletes Kubernetes pods according to resource demands of the Ray workload - each Ray node runs in its own Kubernetes `Pod`_.

 The Ray Kubernetes Operator
 ---------------------------